Y0Coss/docs-fork/pages/storage_and_backup/object_storage/cold_archive_getting_started/guide.en-gb.md

 >>

 - Bucket status changes to "Restoring".
-- Objects become accessible in read-only mode once restoration completes.
+- Objects become accessible in read-only mode for 30 days once the restore is complete.
+After this period, a new restore operation must be launched to access the archived objects.
+- Objects in the archived bucket can still be listed at any time.

 ### Delete an archive